 Just apply and rinse the mother out for salon professional hair and start enjoying lovely lock that have a lasting shine.

 To make a natural bug/mosquito repellant, just mix half ACV and half water.
 It may smell a little bit, but it’s much healthier than using most over the counter bug sprays that are riddled with chemicals.

 Apple cider vinegar can also be used to heal sunburns and various rashes on the skin.

 Blood Sugar Balancing Agent

 Unreliable blood sugar can be very dangerous and inconvenient for life, but of course, ACV has your back and is known to regulate blood sugar!
 It isn’t a miracle.
-However, it will lower blood sugar and generally combat insulin sensitivity.
+However, it will lower blood sugar and generally combat insulin sensitivity and diabetes.

 There have also been numerous studies showing that ACV helps with cholesterol too!

 Stop into any holistic pharmacy or organic food market and buy your apple cider vinegar (containing the mother) and start reaping the many benefits it can provide in your life.
 It may smell a little funky at first, but let me tell you, it’s a miracle worker.